TomasJohansson/crsTransformations-dotnet/docs/README.md

 AUSTRIA__ETRS89__AUSTRIA_LAMBERT__3416
 EUROPE__LIECHTENSTEIN_AND_SWITZERLAND__CH1903__LV03__21781
 ```
-The above examples with constants are just showing a very few of them.
+The above examples with constants are showing very few of them.
 The actual number of constants in the generated class is 6733.
 This number can easily be retrieved with the C# code 'typeof(EpsgNumber).GetFields().Length'.
 The same number can also be verified with the value returned by the SQL statement 'SELECT count(DISTINCT coord_ref_sys_code) FROM epsg_coordinatereferencesystem' (or simply 'SELECT count(*) FROM epsg_coordinatereferencesystem' since 'coord_ref_sys_code' is the primary key).